memespring/wiki-platformland-content/real-time.md

 Even where public services are online, it is often not possible for users to, for example, track the exact point in the process their visa application is at, or to be proactively warned about a licence expiring or an upcoming change to the law.

-‘Management information’ tends to be in the form of monthly reports, not real-time feeds, so the feedback loops are longer for teams and policy makers.
+‘Management information’ tends to be in the form of monthly reports, not real-time feeds, so the feedback loops are longer for teams and policymakers.

 Official statistics are often updated on time-frames of months, years or even decades (the Standard Occupational Classification, used by many countries to look for changes in the jobs market is updated approximately every 10 years).